mozilla/glean/docs/user/debugging/ios.md

 Right-click on `Item 0` and select `Add Row` from the context menu.
 In the dropdown menu, select `URL Schemes` to add the item.

 Click on the disclosure icon of `URL Schemes` to expand the item, double-click the value field of `Item 0` and key in the value for your application's custom scheme.
-For instance, the Glean sample app uses `glean-sample-app`, which allows for custom URL's to be crafted using that as a protocol, for example: `glean-sample-app://glean?logPings=true`
+For instance, the Glean sample app uses `glean-sample-app`, which allows for custom URLs to be crafted using that as a protocol, for example: `glean-sample-app://glean?logPings=true`

 #### Add the `Glean.handleCustomUrl()` convenience function and necessary overrides